mathias31415/diy_robotics/ROS-Packages/ROS-OVERVIEW.md

 2) Open a new terminal and navigate to the cloned content
 3) build the docker container from the provided image by sourcing the run script. ```./run.sh```

-Now you are inside the container and the package should run -> building, sourcing and launching the ROS package was done automatically
+Now you are inside the container.
+- If you have run some of the dependencie packages, the current development state should be build, sourced and launched automatically.
+For this please refer to the different package repos.
+- If you have run the application package, all dependencies are build and sourced automatically.
+You can start buildig your own robotics application with the python interface !